Windows Jump List Parser (jmp)

 - b. %APPDATA%\Microsoft\Windows\Recent\CustomDestinations\[AppID].customDestinations-ms

-%APPDATA% is resolved to C:\Users\<user account>\AppData\Roaming.
+The variable named %APPDATA% is used to resolve to the C:\Users\<user account>\AppData\Roaming location.
 From the path, one can see that each user account (or profile) has its own set of Destination files.

 The AppID (or application identifier) is used as part of the name in the construction of the Destination filename.
 This is a 16 character name and is usually based on the process name, but ultimately can be specified by the application.